cuhauwhung/FullStack_UHelsinki/README.md

 Course covers:
 - [x] Fudamentals of Web apps
+  * General Info
+  * Fundamentals of Web Apps
 - [x] Introduction to React
+  * Introduction to React
+  * Javascript
+  * Component state, event handlers
+  * A more complex state, debugging React apps
 - [x] Communicating with Server
+  * Rendering a collection, modules
+  * Forms
+  * Getting data from server
+  * Altering data in server
+  * Adding styles to React app
 - [ ] Programming a Server with NodeJS and Express
 - [ ] Testing Express Servers, User Administration
 - [ ] Testing React Apps